Travel guide: Everything you need to know about travelling from Barcelona Sants (or the El Prat BCN Airport) to Andorra by bus.

-Does Andorra have an airport?
+No. Andorra doesn’t have an airport.

-There is no airport in Andorra.
+No. There is no rail network in Andorra.

-There is no rail network in Andorra.
 The Gare d’Andorre-L’Hospitalet is your nearest station, and it’s in France.
-Then you’ll have to find a way to get from there to the El Pas de la Casa.
+Then you’ll have to find a way to get from there to Pas de la Casa, from where there are regular buses to Andorra La Vella.

 Direct bus timetable posted at the Barcelona Sants bus station: